 Dagny Hanrahan was born New York City.
 She began her training at Ballet Academy East, under the direction of Darla Hoover.
 Dagny spent nine summers studying at Central Pennsylvania Youth Ballet, under the direction of Marcia Dale Weary.

 Dagny joined The Sarasota Ballet as an apprentice in 2010 and was promoted to a Coryphee in 2015.
-Some of her notable performances with The Sarasota Ballet include a soloist in George Balanchine’s Theme and Variations, a principal in Who Cares?, a Russian Girl in Serenade, soloist in The Four Temperaments, a Demi Soloist in Diamonds, The Angry Girl, in Jerome Robbins The Concert, the Jig Woman in Paul Taylor’s Airs, a soloist in Robert North’s Troy Game, and a follower in Martha Graham’s Appalachian Spring.
-Dagny will be performing the lead role (Aurora), in HSCDTC’s full length production of Sleeping Beauty this summer as a guest artist.
+Some of her notable performances with The Sarasota Ballet include a soloist in George Balanchine’s Theme and Variations, a principal in Who Cares?, a Russian Girl in Serenade, soloist in The Four Temperaments, a Demi Soloist in Diamonds, The Angry Girl in Jerome Robbins The Concert, the Jig Woman in Paul Taylor’s Airs, a soloist in Robert North’s Troy Game, and a follower in Martha Graham’s Appalachian Spring.
+Last summer, Dagny performed Aurora as a guest artist in HSCDTC’s full length production of Sleeping Beauty .

-Dagny is excited and looking forward to furthering her career at Indianapolis Ballet.
+Dagny joined the company in 2019 and is looking forward to furthering her career at Indianapolis Ballet.